Sarah Boysen

-Sarah Till "Sally" Boysen (born March 5, 1949) is a professor of psychology at Ohio State University.
-Boysen is a primate researcher and former Director of the Chimp Center at the university.
-She was selected as the one of the top 50 women scientists by Discover magazine in 2002.
+Sarah Till "Sally" Boysen (born March 5, 1949) is an American psychologist who is a professor of psychology at Ohio State University.
+She is a primate researcher and former Director of the Chimp Center at the university.
+She was selected as one of the top 50 women scientists by Discover magazine in 2002.

 Early life

 Boysen was born on March 5, 1949, in Sandusky, Ohio.
 She has two younger brothers and two older sisters.